Important information and who we are

 - We may collect information about your use of coupons and other discounts on our online store, including the number of discounts used, interests and shopping preferences; and

-- If you participate in any surveys, contests, wish lists, fundraising, and other voluntary offerings provided on the Website, we will collect any information you submit as part of such offerings.
+- If you participate in any surveys, contests, wish lists, fundraising, and other voluntary offerings provided on the Websites, we will collect any information you submit as part of such offerings.

 Third parties or publicly available sources.
 We may receive personal data about you from various third parties as set out below: